FusionAuth/fusionauth-angular-example/README.md

   ...
 });
 ```
-Also, on during the various scenarios where you are sending emails (e.g. registration) and you are using gmail (e.g. valid_email@gmail.com) you can create a user with a valid email like so:
+Also, during the various scenarios where you are sending emails (e.g. registration) and you are using gmail (e.g. valid_email@gmail.com) you can create a user with a valid email like so:
 ```
 email: new FormControl('valid_email+t' + Date.now() + '@gmail.com', ...)
 ```